Eclipse-Laboratories-Inc/execution/docs/src/cluster/bench-tps.md

 ### Faucet

 In order for the validators and clients to work, we'll need to spin up a faucet to give out some test tokens.
-The faucet delivers Milton Friedman-style "air drops" \(free tokens to requesting clients\) to be used in test transactions.
+The faucet delivers Milton Friedman-style "airdrops" \(free tokens to requesting clients\) to be used in test transactions.

 Start the faucet with: